 - Campaigns performed best when the product is showcased.

 - Use bright colorful images to attract consumers.

 - In-feed and In-ad on mobile drove high Engagement Scores for both clothing and shoe campaigns

 Across the Bidtellect platform, we found that within the fashion category CTR is typically higher on mobile than desktop, but Engagement Score is higher on desktop than mobile.
-In terms of specific Native ad types, Engagement score for fashion brands’ content is highest on In-Feed formats but CTR is highest on Recommendation Widgets.
+In terms of specific Native ad types, like a company that is trying to promote the best places to visit on Italy, for instance, their travel brands’ content Engagement score is highest on In-Feed formats but CTR is highest on Recommendation Widgets.